BPerezLamarque/Phylosignal_network/README.md

-## Option 2: test the robustness of the findings to phylogenetic uncertainty and/or sampling bias
+## Option 2: Test the robustness of the findings to phylogenetic uncertainty and/or sampling bias

 This can be achieved by testing the robustness of the results to phylogenetic uncertainty (using a Bayesian tree posterior, by investigating the influence of polytomy…) or sampling bias (by subsampling over-represented species/clades).
 See Perez-Lamarque *et al.* (*in prep.*) for more details.